HamimAdal/Middleware_Space_Broker-Prototype-/README.md

 This is the repository which holds code both for the 'Space Broker' API and the Space Broker 'middleware' that was built on the raspberry-pi.
 To run the Space Broker Server, run main from Broker_RaspberryPi/server.py from the Raspberry-pi.

-# Test
+# Demonstration

 Space Broker API:

 Space Broker System (built on Raspberry-Pi):

-# Demonstration
+# Video Presentation

-Following are video links of the demonstration of this project:
+Following are video links of this project when Space Broker is up and running:

 ---- https://www.youtube.com/watch?v=-L-g3scnlGY
 ---- https://www.youtube.com/watch?v=WUGQ4JW9Wbs